sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

-Resources for setting up EVE-NG in the Goolge Compute Platform
+## Resources for setting up EVE-NG in the Goolge Compute Platform

+These resources are good ideal to do the setup - nothing for me to add - everything here is to confgure the detail beyond the linked guides.

 Comprehensive post by [ithitman](http://ithitman.blogspot.com/2018/04/configuring-eve-ng-on-google-compute.html)

-https://showipintbri.blogspot.com/2018/08/eve-ng-in-cloud.html which point to the video on [YouTube](https://www.youtube.com/watch?v=HDHsMgCs0XU)
+Tony Es similar but basic blog [post](https://showipintbri.blogspot.com/2018/08/eve-ng-in-cloud.html) which points to his comprehensive video on [YouTube](https://www.youtube.com/watch?v=HDHsMgCs0XU)

-I setup my VM in the europe-west1 region.
+I setup my VM in the europe-west1 region due to the need for more cores not availiable in the UK DCs.

 10.132.0.0/20 is the europe-west1 region VPC

-# Cloud9 setup on EVE-NG server (allows Internet and mgmt)
+#### Cloud9 setup on EVE-NG server (allows Internet and mgmt)

     ip address add 10.132.0.10/20 dev pnet9